 Have questions about why auto insurance company profits hit record-smashing highs in 2020?

 If you have questions about how and why auto insurance company profits are so high while drivers are still paying the second high premiums in the country and losing access to vital medical care and treatment because of No-Fault reform, please read the links to the blogs I’ve included in this post.
 Also, please call your state Representative, state senator, the Speaker of the House, the Senate Majority Leader and the Governor to let them know what you think.

 If you were injured in an accident and would like to speak with an experienced auto accident attorney, call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our attorneys.
-You can also get help from an experienced accident attorney by emailing [email protected] or you can use the chat feature on our website.
+You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.
 We are also happy to recommend an independent insurance agency for you to comparison shop and get quotes to protect you and your family.